kidlat2024/kidlatnews/content/page/WTFPL 3.0.md

 Not anymore.

 It is now under WTFPL 3.0.
-That means you can do whatever the fuck you want to do with it.
+That means you can still steal our content as before, but you don't even need to acknowledge where you stole it.
+Heck, you can even tell people you wrote it yourself.
+Just do what the fuck you want.